U.S. flag

 Prenatal Testing and Preimplantation Genetic Testing

 Molecular genetic testing.
-Once the FAH pathogenic variants have been identified in an affected family member, prenatal testing for a pregnancy at increased risk and preimplantation genetic testing for tyrosinemia type I are possible.
+Once the FAH pathogenic variants have been identified in an affected family member, prenatal and preimplantation genetic testing for tyrosinemia type I are possible.

 Biochemical testing.
-Prenatal testing for pregnancies at 25% risk is possible by detection of succinylacetone in amniotic fluid obtained by amniocentesis usually performed at approximately 15 to 18 weeks' gestation.
+Prenatal testing for pregnancies at 25% risk is possible by detection of succinylacetone in amniotic fluid obtained by amniocentesis usually performed at approximately 15-18 weeks' gestation.
 Although detection of succinylacetone in amniotic fluid is diagnostic, false negative results have been reported; thus, this method should only be used by laboratories consistently able to identify succinylacetone at low levels by stable isotope detection.
+While some reference and academic laboratories may provide succinylacetone quantification in amniotic fluid, it is not universally available and is not considered a routine clinical test in most settings.
 Because of these issues with biochemical testing, molecular genetic testing is the preferred method of prenatal diagnosis.

 Resources